 This plant is dense and hardy, but it is not made to handle high-level traffic.
 However, it will handle moderate animal traffic and will fare well if your dog chooses to make it a place to take a nap.

 If you have an energetic dog, this might not be the right option for you.
 However, if you have a smaller dog that is a little bit more relaxed, elfin thyme not only is dog-friendly but also gives you the benefit of purple flowers during the summer months.

 This is a drought-tolerant ground covering.
 It can grow just as well in the sun as it can in partial shade.

 It is a hardy plant but not suitable for larger open fields.
 Snow-In-Summer can stand up to the activities of even the most hyper dog.
 The nice thing about this ground covering is that as it grows and spreads rapidly.
 In fact, it grows so rapidly that you might need to do special landscaping to contain it and prevent it from growing too far.

 Depending on where you live, a bonus is that this plant is deer resistant.
 In addition to giving your dogs a nice place to relax, it will protect the rest of your plants from frustrating deer.

-Without a doubt, the best possible option for most homeowners who have regular jobs and don’t want to spend extra energy, time, and money dealing with maintenance and pest control.
+Without a doubt, the best possible option for most homeowners who have regular jobs and don’t want to spend extra energy, time, and money dealing with maintenance and pest control is fake grass designed for dogs.
 Synthetic turf is a wonderful option if you are sick and tired of dealing with a live lawn.
-Many families are installing pet turf these days, and there are plenty of good reasons why it’s a trending option.
+Many families are choosing pet-friendly turf installation these days, and there are plenty of good reasons why it’s a trending option.